Click Here To Schedule A Consultation

 Endoscopic Thoracic Sympathectomy

-Endoscopic thoracic sympathectomy is a surgical procedure.
-The procedure involves the surgeon clamping off or burning the sympathetic nerve endings, which causes sweating.
-While this procedure is effective, it can cause compensatory sweating in other areas of the body.
+Endoscopic thoracic sympathectomy (ETS) is a surgical procedure for hyperhidrosis.
+The procedure involves the surgeon making very small incisions in the skin to clamp off or burn the sympathetic nerve endings.
+These nerve endings cause sweating, and inhibiting their action prevents excessive sweating.
+While this procedure is effective, it can cause compensatory sweating in other body areas.

-Benzodiazepines are a group of antidepressants that have also been found useful in the treatment of hyperhidrosis.
-Benzodiazepines work by controlling anxiety which often results in the manifestation of excessive sweating.
+Benzodiazepines are a group of antidepressants that have also been found useful in treating hyperhidrosis.
+They work by controlling anxiety, which often results in excessive sweating.
 These systemic medications work by controlling the central nervous system.
-By doing so, they mitigate the physical aspects of sweating which is often seen during episodes of anxiety.
+By doing so, they mitigate the physical aspects of sweating, often seen during episodes of anxiety.

 Beta-blockers have also been successful in treating excessive sweating.
-The mechanism of action of beta blockers is similar to that of antidepressants in that its effects work on the central nervous system.
-The most common beta blocker used for Hyperhidrosis is propranolol.
-Propranolol is also commonly prescribed for anxiety disorders.
-For individuals who suffer from anxiety, sweating is a common physical manifestation of anxiety which is the reason that these drugs work well for excessive sweating.
+Their mechanism of action is similar to that of antidepressants in that their effects work on the central nervous system.
+The most common beta blocker used for hyperhidrosis is propranolol, which is also commonly prescribed for anxiety disorders.
+Sweating is a common physical manifestation of anxiety for individuals who suffer from anxiety, which is why these drugs work well for excessive sweating.

 MiraDry

-MiraDry® is an FDA treatment approved to treat hyperhidrosis.
-Miradry utilizes a handheld device that delivers heat to the affected areas of the underarms through electromagnetic energy and destroys the sweat glands.
-Once the sweat glands are destroyed, they do not regenerate, which eliminates excessive sweating.
-For many patients, MiraDry reduces excessive sweating in the axillae after only 2 treatment sessions.
+MiraDry® is an FDA-approved treatment for hyperhidrosis.
+Miradry utilizes a handheld device that delivers precise microwave energy to the affected areas of the underarms and destroys the sweat glands.
+Once the sweat glands are destroyed, they do not regenerate, eliminating excessive sweating.
+MiraDry reduces excessive sweating in the axillae for many patients after only two treatment sessions.

 Lifestyle and home remedies to control hyperhidrosis

-There are lifestyle changes that one can do to control excessive sweating, such as frequent showers, the use of topical creams and antiperspirants.
-Over the years, there has been great awareness in the treatment and management of hyperhidrosis resulting in greater research and the development of new treatments and technologies.
-There are many newer studies that can be accessed in the Journal of Dermatol over the past ten years, which describe the genetics and new treatments for hyperhidrosis.
-The International Hyperhidrosis Society is a single global non-profit society aimed at improving the lives of patients who are suffering from hyperhidrosis.
+Lifestyle changes can be made to control excessive sweating, such as frequent showers and the use of topical creams and antiperspirants.
+Over the years, there has been great awareness of treating and managing hyperhidrosis, resulting in greater research and the development of new treatments and technologies.
+Many newer studies in the Journal of Dermatol over the past ten years describe the genetics and new treatments for hyperhidrosis.
+The International HHyperhidrosis Society is a single global non-profit society aimed at improving the lives of patients who have hyperhidrosis.

-There are many new products on the market, such as Carpe, which is a topical product developed to treat excessive sweating.
+Many new products are on the market, such as Carpe, a topical product developed to treat excessive sweating.
 The Carpe line of products includes hand creams, antiperspirants, and foot creams, all developed and researched to treat hyperhidrosis.
-In addition, to Carpe, there are other products, such as Body Glide, among other topical antiperspirants.
-Body Glide is an excellent product and works well on other parts of the body that may experience excessive sweating, such as between the thighs and groin area.
+In addition to Carpe, there are other products, such as Body Glide, a topical antiperspirant.
+Body Glide is an excellent product and works well on other body parts that may experience excessive sweating, such as between the thighs and groin area.

 What deodorant is best for hyperhidrosis?